ramyasaimullapudi/WolfTrackPlus/README.md

 ## Contact
-In case of any issues, please e-mail your queries to wolftrackse@gmail.com or raise an issue on this repository
+In case of any issues, please e-mail your queries to ramyasaimullapudi@gmail.com or raise an issue on this repository

+## Contributors:
+Ramya Sai Mullapudi
+Rohan Prabhune
+Krishna Saurabh Vankkad
+Arjun Madhusudan
+Lakshmi Swetha Gavini